Generating CSV Files

 - 'date=20231202'

-will set the value of the date query parameter in the "Created date" Contextual Filter to "20231202".
+query parameter in the "Created date" Contextual Filter to "20231202".

 Some things to note:

-• Note that the values you include in view_parameters apply only to your View's Contextual Filter.
+apply only to your View's Contextual Filter.
 Any "Filter Criteria" you include in the main part of your View configuration also take effect.
-In other words, both "Filter Criteria" and "Contextual Filters" determine what nodes end up in your output CSV file.
+In other words, both "Filter Criteria" and "Contextual Filters" determine what nodes end up in your output CSV file.- You can only include a single Contextual Filter in your View, but it can have multiple query parameters.

-• REST export Views displays don't use fields in the same way that other Views displays do.
+- REST export Views displays don't use fields in the same way that other Views displays do.
 In fact, Drupal says within the Views user interface that for REST export displays, "The selected style or row format does not use fields."
 Instead, these displays export the entire node in JSON format.
-Workbench iterates through all fields on the node JSON that start with field_ and includes those fields, plus node_id and title, in the output CSV.
+Workbench iterates through all fields on the node JSON that start with

-• If you don't want to export all the fields on a content type, you can list the fields you want to export in the export_csv_field_list configuration option.
+, in the output CSV. - If you don't want to export all the fields on a content type, you can list the fields you want to export in the

-• Only content from nodes that have the content type identified in the content_type configuration setting will be written to the CSV file.
+configuration option. - Only content from nodes that have the content type identified in the

 Using a Drupal View to generate a media report as CSV

-You can get a report of which media a set of nodes has using a View.
-This report is generated using a get_media_report_from_view task, and the View configuration it uses is the same as the View configuration described above (in fact, you can use the same View with both get_data_from_view and get_media_report_from_view tasks).
-A sample Workbench configuration file looks like:
+task, and the View configuration it uses is the same as the View configuration described above (in fact, you can use the same View with both get_data_from_view

 task: get_media_report_from_view